 About the Program

 Students investigate how machines work together along a 1930s to 1950s salmon canning line, including a demonstration of the working machines.
-Using their knowledge of simple and complex machines, students will design and draw their version of a machine that will increase the efficiency of the canning process.
+Using their knowledge of simple and complex machines, groups of students will each explore one complex machine in the Herring Reduction Plant and will present their interpretation of the machine to the rest of the class.

 What to Wear